You’ll love this tornado of cream cheese, Nutter Butter cookies and Butterfinger candy bars rolled up and covered in chocolate.

 - Roll the truffle mixture into about 36 1-inch balls.
 Place them on a baking sheet covered in wax paper and put them in the freezer to harden for about 30 minutes.
 This will make them easier to dip in chocolate!

 - Take the remaining two Butterfinger candy bars and chop them finely.
 Set aside.
 Melt the Candiquik according to the package directions.
+Add a tablespoon of shortening if the chocolate needs thinned This is optional and is just to make dipping easier.
 Using a fork or a toothpick, dip the frozen truffle balls in the chocolate, covering completely.
 While the chocolate is still wet, garnish the tops with the chopped Butterfinger bars.

 - Allow the chocolate on the truffles to harden completely.
 Store in an airtight container.